Posrabi/shopify-production-challenge/README.md

 After clicking run and wait for the "Listening on localhost:8081" message.

-Try these commands in the shell
+Try these cURL commands in the shell

 - Create: